 operable part: component of ICT used to activate, deactivate, or adjust the ICT

-NOTE: Operable parts can be provided in either hardware (see mechanically operable parts, above) or software.
+NOTE 1: Operable parts can be provided in either hardware (see mechanically operable parts, above) or software.
 An on-screen button is an example of an operable part provided by software.

+NOTE 2: Operable parts do not include parts involved only in maintenance or repair or other actions that are not expected of a typical user if the product is not malfunctioning.
+These actions include: clearing paper jams internal to the machine, replacing items or parts internal to the machine that may expose the end user to sharp or hot surfaces, replacing or repairing items designated by manufacturers as service or maintenance items in user documentation.

 platform software: collection of software components that runs on an underlying software or hardware layer, and that provides a set of software services to other software components that allows those applications to be isolated from the underlying software or hardware layer (after ISO/IEC 13066-1 [i.19])